weaveworks/weave-gitops/doc/incidents/issues-3907/README.md

 Any upgrade to v0.29.0 from `2023-08-02T11:16` to `2023-08-02T12:41` ended up in failure.

-At this stage we could likely say that this was the cause of the incident.
+Given the evidences we could say with a degree of certainty that this was the cause of the incident.
 The rest of the document focuses on understanding remediation actions and next steps.
 Release job steps ordering will be evaluated as separate issue.

 ## Resolution